Skip to main contentSkip Navigation or Skip to Content

 3 credits

-Students examine an overall analysis of the professional selling function, and gain insight into the role of personal selling in marketing and society and its applications within organizations.
-Topics include being a professional salesperson; knowing your product; finding customers; presenting successfully; closing sales; and managing and being managed.
-Prerequisites: There are no prerequisites for the course, but MKTG 2431 is recommended.
-Note: Students cannot get credit for more than one of HMGT 2120, MKTG 3450, MKTG 3451, MKTG 3450.
+Students will gain an overall view of the professional selling function.
+They will come to understand the role of personal selling in marketing and society and its application within organizations.
+Topics include relationship selling opportunities; creating value with a relationship strategy; developing a relationship strategy; communication styles; creating production solutions; buying process and buyer behavior; approaching the customer; developing and qualifying a prospect base; determining customer needs; sales demonstration; negotiating buyer concerns; and closing and confirming the sale.
+Prerequisites: MKTG 2431 is recommended.
+Note: Students cannot get credit for more than one of HMGT 2120, MKTG 3450, MKTG 3451.

 More information about this course